hamaluik/blog.hamaluik.ca/data/Post/_getting-started-with-haxe-macros.md

     // add the fields to the class for(file in files) {
         var relativePath:String = file.substr(assetSrcFolder.length + 1);
-        var name:String = "asset___" + relativePath.split("/").join("___").split("-").join("_").split(".").join("__");
+        // map characters not allowed in variable names to ones that are var name:String = "asset___" + relativePath.split("/").join("___").split("-").join("_").split(".").join("__");
         relativePath = "assets/" + relativePath;